 Typically, network security testing is associated with two mechanisms: this is the simplest Application Penetration Testing and Red Teaming.
-Standard pentesting is carried out by individual experts or group of experts that take on the role of hackers trying to penetrate the organization’s information systems and are looking for ways to get to the valuable information.
-Such a search for ways of penetration shows which vulnerabilities can be the starting point for the actions of attackers, but does not give an idea of how the attack will develop and how successfully the defense system will resist it.
+Standard pentesting is carried out by individual experts or a group of experts that take on the role of hackers trying to penetrate the organization’s information systems and are looking for ways to get to the valuable information.
+Such a search for ways of penetration shows which vulnerabilities can be the starting point for the hackers, but does not give an idea of how the attack will evolve and how successfully the defense system will resist it.

-Knowing these limitations, pentesters resort to such automation tools as vulnerability scanners, exploit kits, and more.
-These are well-established technologies, especially the search for known software vulnerabilities , which even home users can exploit for a long time, since many antivirus vendors include this component in their products.
-It is relatively cheap and fast, it is easy to automate, and with the help of a large updated database the scanner is able to detect thousands of bugs of any age, up to the most recent and actually used by cybercriminals.
+Knowing these limitations, pentesters try to use automation tools as vulnerability scanners, exploit kits, and more.
+These are well-established technologies, especially the search for known OWASP software vulnerabilities , which even home users can exploit for a long time since many antivirus vendors include this component in their products.
+It is relatively cheap and fast, it is easy to automate, and with the help of a large updated database the scanner is able to detect thousands of bugs, up to the most recent and actually used by cybercriminals.

-Red Teaming, in turn, is an improvement in simple penetration testing that overcomes some of its shortcomings through a more meticulous, in-depth and realistic test.
+Red Teaming, in turn, is an improvement in regular penetration testing that overcomes some of its shortcomings through a more meticulous, in-depth and realistic test.
 Specialists conducting such a study reproduce the entire range of actions of attackers aimed at gaining access to the information infrastructure and gaining a foothold in it.
-Both regular pentesting and Red Teaming exercises are useful for assessing the security of information systems, however, when using them, you need to keep in mind several features due to their nature.

-In both cases, security is checked by people manually, although using automatic software tools to facilitate this task.
-Each check gives a narrow static picture, that is, it shows only the ability to bypass the protection at a single point in time based on one scenario.
-Both approaches, especially the simple pentest, provide relatively few opportunities for a comprehensive assessment of the effectiveness of the security policy and the security system as a whole.
+In both cases (regular penetration testing and red teaming), security is checked manually, but using automatic software tools to facilitate this task.
+Each test gives a narrow static picture, shows only the ability to bypass the protection at a single point in time based on one scenario.
+Both approaches, especially the regular pentest, provide relatively few opportunities for a comprehensive assessment of the effectiveness of the security policy and the security system as a whole.

 What Are the Features of Breach Attack Simulation?